 School & Child Care Sensitive Sites

-California has adopted regulations that address agricultural pesticide applications near public K-12 schools and licensed child day care centers (collectively referred to as schoolsites).
-These regulations provide minimum distance standards for certain agricultural pesticide applications near schoolsites and require annual notifications to schoolsites.
-The goal is to reduce the chances of unintended pesticide exposure to children and increase communication between growers, County Agricultural Commissioners, and schoolsites.
-The Department of Pesticide Regulation (DPR) has a separate School and Child Care IPM Program to address pesticide applications at schoolsites.
+California has adopted regulations that address agricultural pesticide applications near public K-12 schools and licensed child day care centers (collectively referred to as school sites).
+These regulations provide minimum distance standards for certain agricultural pesticide applications near school sites and require annual notifications to school sites.
+The goal is to reduce the chances of unintended pesticide exposure to children and increase communication between growers, County Agricultural Commissioners, and school sites.
+The Department of Pesticide Regulation (DPR) has a separate School and Child Care IPM Program Opens a New Window.
+Opens a New Window. to address pesticide applications at school sites

 School Pesticide Use Reports

-The deadline for submitting School Pesticide Use Reports for the 2017 calendar year is January 30.
+The deadline for submitting school pesticides use reports is January 30 for the previous year.
 We hope the following set of links and information will help make complying with the Healthy Schools Act reporting requirements easier for you.
-If you have further questions, please email School IPM
+If you have further questions, please email School IPM Opens a New Window.

 Currently, we only accept reports via mail: